meelgroup/meelgroup-website/content/home/openings.md

 </font>

 <ul style="list-style-type:square">
+<li> We have multiple post-doc positions in the project on Provably Verified and Explainable Probabilistic Reasoning.
+Read  <a href="files/postdoc.html">advertisement</a> for more details.
-<li> We have multiple post-doc positions and long term (>= 6 months) internship positions available.
+<li> We have Multiple long term (>= 6 months) internship positions available.
-</li><li> Looking for  candidates with strong background in CS/Mathematics/Physics for post-doc for the project: Beyond NP Revolution.
-Read <a href="files/theory-postdoc.html">advertisement</a> for more details.
-</li><li> Two post-doc positions available in the broad area of applying machine learning to SAT solvers, approximate counting techniques, and CP.
-Read <a href="files/sat-postdoc.html">advertisement</a> for more details.
 </li></ul>